What kind of recordings does the Music Library have?

 Once you've found materials in the catalog that you want to access, the next step is use the information in the record to help you locate the items you want.
 Click on the record for the resource you want, scroll down, and you'll find information about where it's located in the form of a call number.
 If the item is a CD or DVD, it will have a call number that includes "CD-" or "DVD-" and a series of numbers.
 LPs and other materials have various types of call numbers.
 Lastly, the catalog can tell you whether an item is available ("Item in place") or unavailable because someone else has it checked out ("On loan").
 All A/V materials are held behind the Music Library circulation desk, so please bring your call number to a member of the Music Library staff and we'll bring your materials to you!

-For more information about navigating the Music Library and finding physical materials on the shelves, see the Access physical items (scores, recordings, books, journals) in the Music Library page of this guide.
+For more information about navigating the Music Library and finding physical materials on the shelves, see the Access physical items (scores, recordings, books, journals) in the Music Library tab linked from the menu of this guide.